braunfuss/thermalintertia/README.md

 # thermalintertia

 Short matlab scripts (optimrtiraw.m) for optimizing for thermal inertia and estimate parameters density, heat capcity and conductivity, assuming a two layer model.
+Data input are at least two thermal images.

 The same exisits for soil moisture in: optimrtisoilmoisture.m